-I have about 36 years of cooking experience which has helped me learn to cook some things without exact measurements, salmon patties is one of those things.
+I have about 40 years of cooking experience which has helped me learn to cook some things without exact measurements, salmon patties is one of those things.
 I have provided an easy recipe with measurements but you feel free to adjust to suit your family.

 My precious husband recently took a coupon and went to Walgreens to pick up a few cans of Salmon which was on sale there.
 Just the fact that he did that told me he really wanted me to cook him some salmon patties!
-While he appreciates the money we save by shopping with coupons, he probably wouldn’t do it without my insistence.

 How To Remove The Bones From Canned Salmon